Application Procedures-Individual Residents

 A new California resident applicant who had a current limited lines automobile insurance license in another state and completed 20 hours of prelicensing education for limited lines automobile insurance in order to obtain that license, or an applicant holding either an Accredited Advisor in Insurance (AAI), Chartered Property Casualty Underwriter (CPCU) or Certified Insurance Counselor (CIC) designation is exempt from the 20 hours of prelicensing education.

-Effective November 13, 2012 the California Department of Insurance (CDI) now requires California resident applicants to first pass the qualifying license examination prior to submitting their license application.
+The California Department of Insurance (CDI) requires California resident applicants to first pass the qualifying license examination prior to submitting their license application.

 The identification number consists of the applicant's last four digits of his or her social security number (e.g., 7777), followed by the two-digit birth month (e.g., 01), followed by the two-digit birth day (e.g., 02), and finally, the four-digit birth year (e.g., 1963).
 In this example, the 12-digit identification number would be 777701021963.
 The online application service will only allow the application to be submitted if the identification number is correct and you passed your license examination.